gatsbyjs/store.gatsbyjs.org/README.md

 If you're a contributor to Gatsby, that means you can get one free item from our store!
 Log in using your GitHub account and we'll give you a discount code good for a t-shirt or socks.
 With five or more contributions, You can claim your **level two** swag!

-See [the docs for claiming contributor swag](https://next.gatsbyjs.org/docs/contributor-swag/) for additional details.
+ For additional details, see [the docs for claiming contributor swag](https://next.gatsbyjs.org/docs/contributor-swag/).

 ## Cheap Swag for All